-Merchant Center allows you to list your products for free on Google properties, including Google Search, the Google Shopping tab, and Google Images.
+Merchant Center allows you to list your products for free on Google properties, including Google Search, the Shopping tab, and Google Images.

 Free product listings can appear on Google Search and Google Images.

-Free enhanced listings appear on the Google Shopping tab.
+Free enhanced listings appear on the Shopping tab.
 Learn more about the different standard listing types and availability by country

 Standard and enhanced listings have different data requirements.
 Learn more about data required for standard and enhanced listings

 Follow these best practices to help your products appear in free standard and enhanced listings.

 Ensure that your feed is opted in to free listings

 If you have existing feeds already uploaded to Merchant Center, your feeds are likely already opted in to free listings.
 You can confirm by checking the destination setting of the feed in Merchant Center.

 - Sign in to your Merchant Center account.

 - Click Products in the main left navigation menu.